delmarc/Objectified/README.md

 That will obviously produce what is below

-<p>some nice text</p>
+&lt;p&gt;some nice text&lt;/p&gt;

-You can either edit straight on the innerHTML or even do what is below...
+You can either edit straight on the innerHTML, textContent/innerText or even do what is below...

 Second Example